rckwzrd/rckwzrd.github.io/_posts/2022-10-26-creating-a-lego-database.md

 layout: post
 sqlite-python: https://docs.python.org/3/library/sqlite3.html
 sqlite: https://www.sqlite.org/index.html
-sql-install:
 lego-post: https://rckwzrd.github.io/2022/09/26/counting-lego-bricks.html

 ---

-Explain how python handles connections and transactions.
-Explain how SQL statements are passed as strings and exectuted.
-Explain why SQLite3 was chosen.

 If you spend time around lego sets you will notice that there is a structure between sets, bricks, and themes that is an obvious fit for a relational database system.
 In this post we will provision a SQLite3 database with Python to hold set and theme information.
 This will expand on the [Counting Lego Bricks]({{page.lego-post}}) post with the end goal of pumping lego data from the Rebrickable API into our local database.